Experimental Grants

 About the Experimental Grant Process

-• Grant recipients must provide feedback on learning and grant progress to the Diocese upon completion of the grant project.
+• Grant recipients must provide feedback on learning and project progress to the Diocese upon completion of the grant project.
 Failure to provide feedback or return of funds may result in exclusion from future grant opportunities.

 What Qualifies for an Experimental Grant?